Updated on 9/27/2023. A full photo gallery is also available to complement this Ricker Basin article.

 Ricker Basin is an authentic “Vermont ghost town” and the perfect place for a hike.
 It is located at Little River State Park, which is a Vermont State Park located on Little River Road, just off River Road between Bolton and Waterbury.

-Joseph Ricker established the community, back in the 1800's, on what was known as “Ricker Mountain”
+Joseph Ricker established the community back in the 1800's on “Ricker Mountain”

-Rocks and stumps were cleared out and fields created in Ricker Basin and Cotton Brook.
-Later in the mid 1800's when the railroad made it's way into Waterbury, the farming community began to take root in the area.
+Rocks and stumps were cleared out, and fields were created in Ricker Basin and Cotton Brook.
+Later, in the mid-1800s when the railroad made its way into Waterbury, the farming community began to take root in the area.

 Although the timber industry's 3 sawmills were the driving force for the small community, trading and other creative uses of local resources also helped people to get by.
 However, life was never easy at Ricker Basin (or Ricker Mills), for the 50 or so families that lived there.

-As the years passed into the late 1800's, families started to abandon their homes and land.
+As the years passed into the late 1800s, families abandoned their homes and land.
 The steep landscape and issues with soil quality made life on Ricker Mountain difficult.

-The Waterbury Last Block Co., sawmill operated from 1916 until 1922 and was a resource for gunstocks and ammo cases for the first World War.
-The mill at one time had 35 men working and a 44 teams of horses along with a truck.
-The steam powered sawmill came to an end in 1922 after it's short run.
+From 1916-1922, the Waterbury Last Block Co. sawmill provided gunstocks and ammo cases for WWI.
+The mill at one time had 35 men working and 44 teams of horses along with a truck.
+The steam-powered sawmill ended in 1922 after its short run.
 A flood in 1927, caused by unceasing rainfall and rising waters, sealed the fate of the area forever.
 By 1934, another flood drove out the few families who had remained in the community after the first flood.
-This was also the time that prompted the construction of the Waterbury Dam and Reservoir that submerged much of what remained of the Ricker Basin community.
+This was also the time that prompted the construction of the Waterbury Dam and Reservoir, which submerged much of what remained of the Ricker Basin community.

 As of 2014, what remains of the community of Ricker Basin aka Ricker Mills is unfortunately, very little to nothing.

 The one house still standing is the Almeron Goodell Farm.
-It is a creepy, dilapidated and sad little house, open to the elements of nature and the carelessness of mankind.
+It is a creepy, dilapidated, and sad little house, open to the elements of nature and the carelessness of humankind.
 The roof is covered with moss and decay.
 The inside is covered with graffiti and ravaged by vandalism.
-The stench of age and bat guano fill the air with only peeks of sunlight peeking in through broken windows.
-Restoration seems very unlikely and it will only be a matter of time before this homestead is allowed to rot to it's stone foundations, like all of the other Ricker Basin farms in the abandoned community.
+The stench of age and bat guano fills the air with only peeks of sunlight peeking in through broken windows.
+Restoration seems very unlikely, and it will only be a matter of time before this homestead may rot to its stone foundations, like all of the other Ricker Basin farms in the abandoned community.

 The Almeron Goodell Farm – View the complete Ricker Basin photo gallery here